bugtamer/areca-backup/docs/user/translations.md

 If you want to add a new language :

 - First, send me (aventin at users dot sourceforge dot net) an email with your SourceForge account so I can add you to Areca's wiki editors list.
-- Once you have been granted "editor" access, make a copy of the english translation ("translations/resources_en.properties" file) and name it after the language you want to add ("de" for german, "it" for italian, ...)
+- Once you have been granted "editor" access, make a copy of the english translation ("`translations/resources_en.properties`" file) and name it after the language you want to add ("`de`" for german, "`it`" for italian, ...)
 - Once your translation is completed, add it to this wiki (don't forget to add your language and email to the table above)

-VERY IMPORTANT : The content of the translations file MUST be encoded using the ISO-8859-1 encoding.
-Non-compatible characters (for instance chinese characters) must be unicode-encoded (using a \u escape character).
+VERY IMPORTANT : The content of the translations file MUST be encoded using the `ISO-8859-1` encoding.
+Non-compatible characters (for instance chinese characters) must be unicode-encoded (using a `\u` escape character).

 You can ensure this by using one of the following translation tools :